1. Credit Scores can Actually Range From as Low as 300 up to about 900

 10. Your Credit Score is Recalculated each Time it’s Pulled

 Most people make the mistake of thinking that their credit score already exists and that each inquiry is allows you to see that number.
 But actually, the number is re-calculated freshly each time an inquiry is run.
 This means that the number can change each time the credit is run depending on the information available at the time.
-Even with this in mind, it’s not normally useful to look at your credit more than once per month.
+Even with this in mind, it’s not normally useful to look at your credit score more than once per month.
 Look at your credit more frequently than this, and you are not likely to see any significant changes.